 As a PhD student:

 We hire regularly PhD students.
 I can accommodate PhD students either in the Department of Physics and Astronomy, or in the Department of Applied Mathematics.
-For the application for physics students, please follow the process outlined at the Department of Physics and Astronomy webpage.
-These applications will be processed by the Guelph-Waterloo Physics Institute (GWPI).
-Students with a mathematics background need to apply through the math faculty.
+For the application for physics students, please follow the process outlined at the Department of Physics and Astronomy web page.
+These applications will be processed by the Graduate Studies in Physics program.
+Students seeking a degree in Applied Math should apply via the Applied Mathematics Graduate Program.
 Generally speaking, I am looking for PhD students who have already demonstrated research experience.
 If you have not yet this experience, you will be admitted first for a Masters degree.

 As a Masters student:

 We regularly hire Master students.
 I would not expect you to have research expertise yet, but from your application it should be clear why it is that you want to become part of our group.
 For application procedures, the same paths as for PhD students apply.

 We offer the possibility for you to complete the research component of your degree in our group.
 Such an arrangement would be typically based on a Memorandum of Understanding (MOU) between your university and the University of Waterloo, or through individual agreements with your supervisor or home institution.

 We have several ways how we can involve undergraduate students into our research:

 - USEQIP Summer internships: Annually, the Institute of Quantum Computing has a Undergraduate School, USEQIP, and we offer participants the possibility to combine the attendance at that school with an internship in my group if their application is successful and they named me as potential supervisor.